maciejtrybilo/Swim-htmx/README.md

 SwimHTMX combines the HTMX tags in several functions for ease of use in Swim.

-In the following example of a Vapor controller, the `htmxAction` function is applied to a button defining:
+In the following example of a [Vapor💧](https://github.com/vapor/vapor) controller, the `htmxAction` function is applied to a button defining:
 - the endpoint called then the button is clicked
-- the tag which contents will be replaced with the response as well as disabling the button for the duration of the call.
+- the tag which contents will be replaced with the response

+as well as disabling the button for the duration of the call.

-The `GET /emoji` endpoint simply responds with a random emoji text (which is valid HTML) and the contents of the <div id:"emoji"> is replaced with it.
+The `GET /emoji` endpoint simply responds with a random emoji text (which is valid HTML) and the contents of the `<div id:"emoji">` tag is replaced with it.

 ```Swift
 struct EmojiController: RouteCollection {